antonbabenko/terraform-best-practices/README.md

 ## To describe:
 * monorepo vs several repos (mbt, http get, size)
 * scale-up or scale-down for code structures
+* how to handle secrets in Terraform - https://tosbourn.com/hiding-secrets-terraform/
 * include and describe terragrunt scripts
 * infrastructure versioning, gitops
 * pipelines (+- Spinnaker)
 * CI-CD in general
 * changelog of this repo, gitbook
 * working with multiple instances of the same providers in close proximity (same infrastructure module).
 Eg, AWS VPC peering, Route53 zone/records.
+* Review how https://github.com/travis-ci/terraform-config is organized (main Makefiles in root, modules, workflow)
+* Couple sentences as a review of Terraform related projects - Atlantis, terragrunt
+* https://youtu.be/ShKNCBDQpd4?t=16m34s - about resource and infrastructure modules
+* https://stackoverflow.com/questions/52134830/using-terraform-modules-for-multiple-regional-api-gateway - and similar questions.
+Multiple providers aliases should be part of composition (often) rather than individual infra modules.
+* Show example of using `http` and `external` data sources to add missing features from external APIs
+* Cross-regions VPC peering - show example code, external orrationc

+terraform-quiz
 ```

 ## Key concepts